-I know, your philosophy professor said it was all a hoax and there were no eye witnesses to verify his death or his resurrection.
+I know, your professor said it was a hoax and there were no eye witnesses to verify his death or his resurrection.
 Well, the Roman centurion verified his death to Pilate.
-He would not risk lying to Pilate (Mark 15:45).
-Mark tells us the names of the women who were at the cross and saw him die (Mark 15:40) and then mentions them again as the women who came to the tomb and found the stone rolled away and an angel that told them Jesus was risen from the dead!
+He wouldn't risk lying (Mark 15:45).
+Mark tells us the names of the women who were at the cross and saw him die (Mark 15:40) and then mentions them again as the women who came to the tomb and found the stone rolled away and an angel told them Jesus was risen from the dead!
 This wasn't my brother's wife's sister in law's cousin that talked to a guy that saw the risen Lord.
 Mark gives us names.
 To his readers he is saying, "go ask them if you don't believe me."

 Paul wrote to the believers in Corinth, "For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Peter, and then to the Twelve.
 After that he appeared to more than five hundred of the brothers at the same time, most of whom are still living..."
 1 Corinthians 15:3-6 Paul wasn't making up some new Christian theology, he was telling what he knew.
-Eye witnesses were still alive and telling the story.
+Eye witnesses were still alive and verifying Jesus' resurrection.

-His resurrection means everything he said is the truth.
+His resurrection means everything he said is true.
 He really is the way, the truth and the life.
 He rose from the dead.
-In his words, He laid down his life and he took it up again.
+In his words, He laid down his life and took it up again.
 That means he really is the only way to the father, the only way to heaven.
 The Bible says that God made it clear that Jesus was indeed the Son of God. "...who through the Spirit of holiness was declared with power to be the Son of God by his resurrection from the dead: Jesus Christ our Lord."
 Romans 1:4.
-The resurrection means everything he said is the truth.
+The resurrection is powerful proof that everything he said is true.

 Why does Jesus' resurrection matter?
 His resurrection means the Father accepted His atoning sacrifice for our sins.
 We have been forgiven.
 But how do we know for sure?
-The book of Hebrews teaches us that Christ became our High Priest and offered himself as the sacrifice that would save us from our sins.
-Remember last Sunday we talked about Hebrews 9 that tells us Jesus entered heaven, into the very presence of God, and offered his own blood as the sacrifice that atoned for all of our sins.
+The book of Hebrews teaches that Christ became our High Priest and offered himself as the sacrifice that would save us from our sins.
 Hebrews 9:14 says Jesus offered himself as the unblemished sacrifice to God.
-By his death upon the cross he has taken away our sins.
-But how do we know the Father accepted the sacrifice?
+By his death on the cross he has taken away our sins.
+But how do we know the

+Father accepted the sacrifice?
 By this fact: God raised Jesus from the dead!
-Romans 4:25 says, "He was delivered over to death for our sins and was raised to life for our justification."
+The bible says, "He was delivered over to death for our sins and was raised to life for our justification."
 It might be better translated "Jesus was put to death because we had transgressed and he was raised because we were justified."
-Romans 4:25 Jesus' resurrection from the dead is God's declaration that he has accepted the sacrifice of Jesus Christ for our sins.
+Romans 4:25 Jesus' resurrection from the dead is God's declaration and verification that he has accepted the sacrifice for our sins.